splewis/csgo-multi-1v1/README.md

 Work toward a stable 1.0.0 is underway.
 Note that is readme reflects the 1.0.0 development version, rather than the latest release's readme.

+The 1.0.0 version will rely on sourcemod 1.7, and won't be released until sourcemod 1.7 is released.

 Also see the [AlliedModders thread](https://forums.alliedmods.net/showthread.php?t=241056).

 ### Features